FREQUENTLY ASKED QUESTIONS

 What is a home inspection?

 A home inspection is when an inspection of a home's interior, exterior, and property grounds is given by a qualified professional.
 Generally home inspections are used prior to the sale or purchase of a property.
+For a list of what we cover, visit the services page.

 I'm selling my home.
 Why should I get a pre-listing home inspection?